joesilva01862/ScreenshotWindowsService/README.md

-## StatsAndroidApp
+## Screenshot Windows Service

-This is a Windows service written in GO, to continually wake up at predefined interval and invoke another program.
+This is a Windows service written in GO, to continually wake up at predefined intervals and invoke another program.
 This other program is a program, also written in GO, to take a screenshot of your desktop and send it to a WebDav server, such as Nextcloud.